Engaging Your Community Now to Prevent Illegal Celebratory Gunfire on NYE

 • Broadly announce your agency’s New Year’s Eve proactive policing plan, using a combination of community meetings, notices, and social media.

-• Engage community and community leaders – Make them aware of the dangers of celebratory gunfire and encourage them to report all incidents.
+• Engage community and community leaders – Make them aware of the dangers of celebratory gunfire and falling bullets and encourage them to report all incidents.

 • Encourage media to report about the dangers of celebratory gunfire – Educate readers that law enforcement will take an active role to catch and prosecute celebratory gunfire offenders.